Oregon Troops Back from Operation Spartan Shield Mission

 |0

-This work, Oregon Troops Back from Operation Spartan Shield Mission, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Troops Back from Operation Spartan Shield Mission [Image 6 of 6], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Oregon Troops Back from Operation Spartan Shield Mission